kosma-hyzoe/ytbot/README.md

 ## Issues and limitiations

-pytest doesn't handle the `humanfriendly` library well when run from command line, works in an IDE though.
-I might fix it soon, but this is NOT a priority for me.
+pytest doesn't recognize the `humanfriendly` library well when run from command line, works in an IDE though.
+I consider it low-priority for now, but will try to fix it soon.

 ## Task description